The best way to resolve a bathroom renovation dispute in Sydney.

 - Understand what a contract will look like.
 If it is written on paper or doesn’t contain much detail then you have a fair indication as to the quality of their work potentially.
 Examples of contracts are available from the Department of Fair Trading here

-What was wrong with this bathroom renovation?
+What were the problems with this bathroom renovation?

 - Illegal shower widths for an open shower without a door.